aws-samples/polly-text-highlighter-blog-code/using-step-functions/README.md

 ## Security
 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

-## License - to be updated
+## License
-This library is licensed under the MIT-0 License.
-See the LICENSE file.
+This library is licensed under the [MIT-0 License](https://opensource.org/license/mit-0/).